-WorkStyle’s psychometric tools for teams allow you to screen potential new employees to assess their fit within your team, empowering you to make the right hiring decisions.
+WorkStyle’s psychometric tools for teams allow HR professionals to screen potential new employees to assess their fit within your team during the hiring process, empowering you to make the right hiring decisions.

 Once a new employee is hired, they can then access the team’s WorkStyle hub as part of the recruitment process to better understand how their new colleagues work best which can speed up the adjustment period.
 Take a look at WorkStyle.

 One of the most well-known team development tools to create an effective team is the Big 5 Personality Test.